Swap Monte Carlo for diatomic molecules: Appendix

 \subsection{Swap acceptance rate}

-Figure~\ref{fig:SI3} displays the average equilibrium acceptance rate for molecule swaps as a function of temperature for both $\delta=5\%$ and 10\% polydispersity.
-The values are of the same order as the acceptance rates for the standard Swap model~\cite{Berthier2019,Kuechler2023}.
+\Fig{fig:SI3} displays the average equilibrium acceptance rate for molecule swaps as a function of temperature for both $\delta=5\%$ and 10\% polydispersity.
+The values are of the same order as the acceptance rates for the standard point-particle Swap model~\cite{Berthier2019,Kuechler2023}.